We’ve added 10 cool DIY fifth wheel modifications to make our RV interior living in tight quarters easier and more functional.

 I reinstalled the fabric foam board to the frame and screwed the frame back into the wall.
 VOILA!
 Now my fish hook earrings poke right into the fabric and foam staying secure.
 And, I stuck in long decorative floral pins to hang some of my favorite necklaces.

-This RV modification took about 2 hours to complete.
+This fifth wheel modification took about 2 hours to complete.
 Supplies to complete this project cost about $20.

 Bathroom Towel Bar